Thursday, December 23, 2010

 Kabul, We Adore You!

-"The project started earlier this year and currently employs about 500 Afghans.
+2014?
+Hey.... aren't we supposed to be out of there by then?
+Boy, that Billion could have come in handy for debt reduction.... right Tea Baggers?"The project started earlier this year and currently employs about 500 Afghans.
 Once construction gets under way, more than 1,500 Afghan workers will be employed, Eikenberry said.

-Over the last two years, the U.S. has signed contracts to expand American diplomatic facilities in Kabul and consulates in Mazar-e Sharif and Herat provinces thLinkat total $790 million, he said.
+Over the last two years, the U.S. has signed contracts to expand American diplomatic facilities in Kabul and consulates in Mazar-e Sharif and Herat provinces that total $790 million, he said.
 The figure includes the embassy expansion, which should be completed by June 2014."

 Update: Tom Engelhardt finds this palace disturbing as well: